5 Ways To Plan Now for a Possible Economic Downturn

 Review Your Monthly Budget for Unnecessary Expenses

 Economic downturns bring higher unemployment rates and more people competing for fewer jobs.
-By building up a side hustle now, you can develop an alternative income stream in case your job becomes a casualty of the next recession — and you can amass a financial cushion while you’re still employed.
+By building up a side hustle now, you can develop an alternative income stream in case your job becomes a casualty of an impending recession — and you can amass a financial cushion while you’re still employed.

 “A side hustle can help you to build up your savings,” said Oscar Rodriguez, a financial blogger and founder of OssieRodriguez.com.
 “When you have extra money coming in from a side hustle, you can funnel it into a savings account or use it to pay down debt.
 This can leave you in a much better financial position if you encounter an unexpected expense or job loss.”

 When things are good and the economy is expanding, experts often recommend the snowball debt repayment method.
-That’s when you concentrate on paying your smallest debt first to score an easy win, then move up to the next smallest, and so on.
+That’s when you concentrate on paying your smallest debt first to score an easy win, then move up to the next smallest amount of debt, and so on.

 When the market turns south and the economy begins to contract, however, you should reverse course and use the avalanche method.
 This strategy puts every available dollar into paying down the debt with the highest interest rate while paying only the minimum on all your others — and so on.

-This way, you’ll have the most toxic debt under control when the economy does go bad.
+This way, you’ll have the most toxic debt under control and save time and money on interest.